daniel-k778/daniel-k778/README.md

 </div>
 <div align="center">

-  ### I'm a first-year Engineering student with a profound passion for technology and software development.
+  ### I'm a first-year Engineering student with a passion for technology and software development.

 </div>

-* 📌 I'm currently learning: JavaScript and C++
 * 📌 Currently Seeking May 2024 Internship Opportunities
-* 📌 Currently working on web design and building web applications

 **🤝 Connect with me**